-There are many resources to assist you in financing your legal education, including scholarships, loans and work opportunities.
+There are many resources to assist you in financing your Saint Louis University legal education, including scholarships, loans and work opportunities.

-Financial aid award letters for new students are mailed beginning on March 1 of each year.
-Although a FAFSA is not required to receive merit-based aid from SLU, you will need to complete that application if you seek eligibility for federal aid programs like federal direct loans or federal work-study.
+Financial aid award letters for new SLU LAW students are mailed beginning on March 1 of each year.
+Although a FAFSA is not required to receive merit-based aid from SLU, you must complete that application if you seek eligibility for federal aid programs like federal direct loans or federal work-study.
 Our school code is 002506.
 SLU does not require parent information on your FAFSA.

-We understand that financing your education is a critical step to obtaining your law degree.
+We understand that financing your education is critical to obtaining your law degree.
 After you review the cost of attendance, follow the tips below to maximize your financial resources:

 - Apply for scholarships.
 These come in two forms: institutional and private.
 The Office of Admission awards institutional scholarships based on merit.
 If you did not receive a scholarship from the Office of Admission, the dean of the School of Law has developed the Dean's Honor Scholarship, to which you can apply after completing your first year of law school.

 - Maximize employer tuition benefits.
 Veterans of the U.S. Armed Forces may utilize their veterans benefits at SLU.
 Full-time SLU employees also receive up to 18 hours of tuition remission per academic year.
-Other employers in the St. Louis area may also provide reimbursement for tuition expenses, so ask your employee’s benefits specialist to determine eligibility criteria.
+Other employers in the St. Louis area may also reimburse tuition expenses, so ask your employer's benefits specialist to determine eligibility criteria.

 - Check your credit report.
 Visit annualcreditreport.com for a free copy of your report from each of the three credit bureaus.
 Review each report to determine if any credit issues exist and, if so, resolve them before you enter law school.
 Adverse credit affects your ability to borrow a student loan.
-Additionally, in the long-term, adverse credit could prevent you from obtaining your professional license.
+Additionally, adverse credit could prevent you from obtaining your professional license in the long term.